 Appendix B: Diabetes Management Record: Subcutaneous Insulin

-Tania N Killian, BScN, BEd, MEd, CN, Professor, Nursing BScN Program, School of Nursing; Program Co-ordinator, Workplace Safety and Prevention, School of Health Science, Seneca College, KIng City, ON.
+Tania N Killian, RN, CCN, BScN, BEd, MEd, Professor, Nursing BScN Program, School of Nursing; Program Co-ordinator, Workplace Safety and Prevention, School of Health Science, Seneca College, KIng City, ON.